Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Use a Whetstone

-Another option for how to sharpen Shun knives if you insist on doing it yourself or just don’t have the time to wait for them to be shipped off and shipped back to you would be to use a whetstone at home.
-NOTE: This option does take some skill and if don’t incorrectly could potentially damage your knife.
+If you insist on sharpening your Shun knives yourself or just don’t have the time to wait for them to be shipped off and shipped back to you, another option would be to use a whetstone.
+NOTE: This option does take some skill and if done incorrectly could potentially damage your knife.

 Shun does have their own branded whetstone for this purpose and also offers a video tutorial on the process of sharpening your Shun knife on it.
 Make sure to take your time and follow their directions closely if you attempt this method and are not already proficient with such tools.